ucam-smt/demo-files/Docs.dox/Tutorial.05.pda.md

     > zcat output/exp.baseline/LATS/1.fst.gz | printstrings.O2 --semiring=lexstdarc -w -m wmaps/wmt13.en.wmap 2>/dev/null
     <s> republican strategy of resistance to the renewal of obamas election </s> 	     57.4707,-8.03809

-\subsection pda_expand Expansion: Translation by Composition of PDAs and WFSAs followed by Pruned Expansion
+\section pda_expand Expansion: Translation by Composition of PDAs and WFSAs followed by Pruned Expansion

 When using PDTs, the decoding process differs from the above in that the RTN is not expanded to an FSA prior to composition with the LM.
 Instead, HiPDT replaces the RTN by a PDA, which is efficiently composed with the LM to produce another PDA.
 Finally, this resulting PDA is converted to the final translation FSA via pruned expansion.